band/masvftest101/notes/miscellany.md

 cf. [[Italo Calvino - notes on Six Memos]]

 ## 2024-10-10
-- new words needed to avoid conflating human thinking with AI and LLM implementations and actions
+- new words needed to avoid conflating human thinking with AI and LLM implementations and actions, a.k.a. data processing.

+### 2024-10-14:
+/ this is a fragment? //
+// and this? also?  /
+- what does it look like in ia-Writer?